gopher-net/docker-ovs-plugin/README.md

 - [x] compose file to run the openvswitch + daemon
 - [ ] test it works!
 - [ ] code cleanup - still lots of unused code
+- [ ] determine what are defaults and handling restarts
 - [ ] readme with how-to and hat tip to weave (this was based on their plugin)

 ### Development

+### Caveats

+* To test using the flag `--default-network` it requires docker experimental.
+* Libnetwork currently appends an index to the container side iface.
+If OVS internal ports are renamed once it a namespace it breaks the port.
+We need to change this in Libnetwork.
+Something like a check for duplicates should satisfy the need for index appending.
+* Gateway isn't working.
+Makes me wonder if something is off with ovs ports.

 ### Dev notes to run the OVS plugin directly on the Docker host OS